NAFEMS logo

 (Note: This broadcast is part of the NAFEMS vendor series that allows various solutions providers the opportunity to deliver technical information to the NAFEMS community.
 NAFEMS does not endorse any vendor, but tries to provide an unbiased view of the marketplace.)

 In an expanding range of applications, engineers must be able to accurately predict how complex products will behave in real-world environments where multiple types of coupled physics interact.
-Multiphysics simulation is becoming crucial in the product design process for a rapidly growing number of companies, and has the potential to influence most engineering simulation efforts in coming years.
+Multiphysics simulation is becoming crucial in the product design process for a rapidly growing number of companies and has the potential to influence most engineering simulation efforts in coming years.

 This presentation will focus on implicit sequential coupling, which couples multiple single physics into one unified multiphysics simulation.
 With implicit sequential coupling, multiphysics problems are solved by solving each physics discipline sequentially.
 Results from each individual solution are passed as loads from one physics discipline to another, with convergence between the individual disciplines obtained at each point during the solution.
-The robust convergence behavior of implicit sequential coupling ensures accuracy, and improves solution efficiency.
+The robust convergence behaviour of implicit sequential coupling ensures accuracy and improves solution efficiency.

 The presentation will highlight a number of real-world examples and customer applications to demonstrate the industry applications of this technology.
-Panelists will be available at the end of the presentations to address any questions about implicit sequential coupling, fluid structure interaction, and multiphysics solution technology.
+Panellists will be available at the end of the presentations to address any questions about implicit sequential coupling, fluid structure interaction, and multiphysics solution technology.

 Ødegaard & Danneskiold-Samsøe A/S has performed a coupled-field analysis to study the effects of flow-induced vibrations on thin-walled structures such as gas turbine exhaust ducts.
 These vibrations have been caused by either external vortex sheet separation or internal flows with large regions of separation.
 The presentation will focus on the methodology to obtain and transfer these pressure fluctuations from the flow field solution to the structural simulation.